Configure Feeds¶

 String |

-The zip code or postal code that is associated with the location of an individual customer record.
+The zip code or postal code that is associated with the location of a customer.
 A full 9-digit zip code is derived from fields that contain zip code data.
 Tip A field that is tagged with the postal semantic tag will return an error when the feed is saved and the data type is not set to String. |

 state |